RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Red Pitaya not booting anymore?
 *******************************

-Possible cause can be a corrupted card, and the recommendation is a manual OS re-write: :ref:`How to upgrade OS? <prepareSD>`
+Possible cause can be a corrupted card, and the recommendation is a manual OS re-write: :ref:`Prepare SD card <prepareSD>`

 ***********************************************************************************
 Is there a hardware difference between the STEMlab125-14 and the ISO17025 versions?